 When a honey bee colony outgrows its current space, the queen and roughly half the bees leave to find a new home.
 First they land on a tree branch, bush, or some other location usually 3-15 feet off the ground.
 This soft, fuzzy group of bees is called a swarm, and is typically the size of a football or basketball, though it may spread out.
 They stay this way for a few hours or a few days, while scout bees are looking for a new suitable place to live.
 Then the swarm leaves.
 (Honey bee swarms do not look like nests made of paper.)

-If you see a honey bee swarm, like above, call one of our beekeepers from the list below, or call (630) 557-6233 immediately so a beekeeper can be dispatched.
+If you see a honey bee swarm, like above, call one of our beekeepers from the list below, or call/text (630) 557-6233 immediately so a beekeeper can be dispatched.
 Please leave a detailed message that describes the swarm size, exact street address and location on the property, and height from the ground.
+Send photos if available.

 These photos show wasp nests, which do not contain or support honey bees.
 Call an exterminator.
 Honey bees do not usually create nests in the open, preferring enclosed spaces.